open-cloud/open-cloud.github.io.old/4_notes.md

 Release notes for Axtell, as of 2-February-2015.

-##To Fix Before Release

-1. A non-admin should not be able to set the creator of a slice to someone else.
-[Tony]

-2. Normal users should not be able to change their site.
-[Tony]

-3. A non-admin should not be able to write Deployment state.
-[Tony]

-4. Augment Ansible to tie OpenCloud passwords to OpenStack passwords.
-[Sapan]

-5. Delete non-sync'ed objects.
-[Sapan]

-6. Documentation
-   * REST API [Scott]
-   * Adding Services to XOS [Sapan]

-9. Attempting to use the REST API while not logged in returns "AttributeError: 'AnonymousUser' object has no attribute 'is_readonly'"

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.